via: Pexels / Alexander Suhorucov

 31. Is competition good for us?

-Competition can make people be their best selves, but it can also cause friction.
+Why It's Great: Competition can make people be their best selves, but it can also cause friction.
 Should couples compete with other couples, or should they compete with each other?
 What does your partner consider healthy rivalry?
-You can always test each other's sportsmanship by playing games like truth or dare for couples.
-Some dare questions are tough, but competitiveness might be all the push they need.
+These are all important questions to ask.

 32. How would you hate us to be described?